Southpaw (film): Plot

 Billy meets with Angela to see Leila.
 However, Leila blames him for their problems and refuses to see him.
 Billy returns to the gym and accepts the janitorial job.
-While working there, he befriends a boy named Hoppy (Skylan Brooks), who is also an aspiring boxer.
+While working there, he befriends a boy named Hoppy, who is also an aspiring boxer.
 He learns that Hoppy's father abuses his mother, which he reports to Tick.
 As he starts to make amends in his life, Billy continues visiting Leila, and his persistence wins her over.
 After winning a charity match, Billy is visited by Jordan.
 He now manages Miguel, who recently won the championship from Kalil Turay.
 Jordan wants to book a fight between the two within six weeks, knowing that Billy will not have enough time to train.
 Billy thinks he can make a comeback and wants Tick to train him, but Tick refuses, believing Billy just wants revenge.

 Billy later learns from Tick that Hoppy has died after trying to defend his mother from his father, who shot him.
 Lamenting that he could not save Hoppy, Tick decides to help Billy train for the upcoming fight.
-Noting his efforts to turn his life around, the judge grants Billy custody of Leila and she moves back in with him.
-Visiting Maureen's grave together, Billy tells Leila he is going to fight again, and grants her wish of letting her remain present.
+Noting his efforts to turn his life around, the judge grants Billy custody of Leila, and she moves back in with him.
+Visiting Maureen's grave together, Billy tells Leila he is going to fight again and grants her wish of letting her remain present.

 On the night of the fight, Angela brings Leila into the dressing room where they watch it on TV.
 Miguel takes the early upper hand.
 Both fighters trade furious punches, round after round.
 Miguel then insults Maureen, causing Billy to lose concentration.
 In a fit of rage, Billy lashes out and almost stops the fight.
 Tick cautions Billy not to let Miguel control him.
 Billy controls his anger and in the final round, gains the upper hand against Miguel.
-In the final seconds, Billy blocks a jab from Miguel and lands a shot to the face before turning southpaw and, with a furious uppercut, sends Miguel to the canvas.
+In the final seconds, Billy blocks a jab from Miguel and lands a shot to the face before turning southpaw and with a furious uppercut, sends Miguel to the canvas.
 Miguel gets up at the last second and both corners are filled with two teams' staffs.

-Despite a split decision (final score 344-341 Billy had 3 points over Miguel) giving the first rounds to Miguel, Billy is announced as the new champion.
+Despite a split decision (final score 344-341, with Billy having 3 points over Miguel) giving the first rounds to Miguel, Billy is announced as the new champion.
 Billy then collapses in the corner, thanking Maureen and committing himself to Leila.
 Tick and the team lift him up on their shoulders as he closes his eyes tearfully and smiles.
 After the fight, Leila meets Billy in the dressing room, where they hug for the first time since Maureen's death.
-Billy says Maureen would be proud of her and she tells him she loves him.
+Billy says Maureen would be proud of her, and she tells him she loves him.